KTClements/ktclements.github.io/project1.md

 Launch the app and click Select Folder to load images from a directory, then select any image to preview it below.
 Use the right panel to apply transformations including rotate (90°, 180°, 270°), flip (horizontal/vertical), auto white balance, and color level adjustment (histogram/gamma), then click Export to save all images in bulk with custom size, format, and quality settings.

 ![screenshot](images/image_bulk_editor_1.jpg)
 Fig 1.
-The launch screen
+Manually adjust image colors.

 ![screenshot](images/image_bulk_editor_2.jpg)
 Fig 2.
-Example output after input is processed.
+Export settings.

 ## 3. Additional Considerations